Real People Stories – Lenneke (64)

 In June 2020, the situation with corona was better, and the research with Olaparib could start with a CA125 blood test and a CT scan beforehand.
 ‘I will never forget that nurse’s face.
 Because the tumour marker was normal, and the scan showed that the tumours had become smaller.
 She consulted with the oncologist and he said that nothing at all was going to happen for a while.
 Now, a year later, the tumour marker is still stable.
 The oncologist thinks it’s miraculous.
 I recently asked her if I was better now.
 She didn’t want to go that far.
 It’s chronic.’
 Of course, I know that I can’t get better anymore.
 But I think “chronic” sounds positive.
 I just wanted to hear that.’

 Although the word art of living is perfect for Lenneke, living with metastatic cancer is strange.
 ‘Some people don’t understand it.
 “You were going to die, weren’t you?” they sometimes ask me.
 Yes, but that didn’t happen.
 “But are you better?”
 No, not that either.
 It isn’t very easy.
 I don’t know how long this will last.
 Sometimes, I think it will stay that way.
-People sometimes ask me whether I am too preoccupied with the HPV disease and its tests.
+People sometimes ask me whether I am too preoccupied with the disease and its tests.
 I assist fellow sufferers and give presentations to doctors and nurses.
 But then I deal with it differently.
-And besides, the cancer won’t go away if I don’t deal with it.
-I have tried to turn my situation, life with cancer, around in such a way that something positive can come out of it.
+And besides, the disease won’t go away if I don’t deal with it.
+I have tried to turn my situation, life with OC, around in such a way that something positive can come out of it.

 I have been rejected.
-Before my HPV test illness, I was a manager at a home care organisation.
+Before my HPV illness, I was a manager at a home care organisation.
 This way, I could use my knowledge and skills as an expert based on experience.
 It’s nice to be able to do something for others and get a lot of satisfaction from it.

 Getting excited about little things